New Mexico Faculty

 Hilary Broadbent, B.A., Ph.D., D.O.M., Instructor

-Hilary received a Bachelor of Arts degree in Biology and Ancient Greek from Barnard College in 1986, and a Ph.D. in Experimental Psychology from Brown University in 1993.
+Hilary Broadbent received a Bachelor of Arts degree in Biology and Ancient Greek from Barnard College in 1986, and a Ph.D. in Experimental Psychology from Brown University in 1993.
 Following several years as a postdoctoral researcher at Oxford University in the United Kingdom, she returned to the United States to study acupuncture, first at the Arizona School of Acupuncture and Oriental Medicine in Tucson, and then at the Albuquerque campus of Southwest Acupuncture College, where she earned her Master’s degree in Oriental Medicine in 2003.
-She teaches Tai Chi Chuan and Qi Gong privately and has an acupuncture practice in Albuquerque.
-She teaches Needle Technique Microsystems at both the Santa Fe and Albuquerque campuses, and teaches Chinese Herbal Patent Medicines, Clinical Counseling, and supervises clinic at the Albuquerque campus where she is also the Clinic Director.
+Hilary teaches Taiji Quan and Qi Gong privately and has an acupuncture practice in Albuquerque.
+She currently teaches several courses in the Chinese herbology sequence at both the Santa Fe and Albuquerque campuses, and supervises in the student clinic.

 Brian Carey, M.S.O.M., D.O.M., Instructor